defi-wonderland/specs/specs/interop/storage-upgrade.md

 # Migrated Liquidity storage update

+**Disclaimer:** This content should be placed in the protocol upgrade folder when it becomes available.

 ## Overview

 To fully migrate liquidity from `OptimismMintableERC20` tokens to `OptimismSuperchainERC20`, the `OptimismMintableERC20Factory` needs to track its deployment history.